AddSearch/search-ui/README.md

 | type | AddSearchUI.LOAD_MORE_TYPE.BUTTON, AddSearchUI.LOAD_MORE_TYPE.INFINITE_SCROLL | n/a | Require user clicking "More results" button or load automatically on scroll bottom |
 | infiniteScrollElement | object | n/a | If the type is INFINITE_SCROLL, this is the scrollable element.
 Can be **window** or an HTML element with *overflow: auto;* (e.g. document.querySelector('#scrollable')) |

-To change the number of results shown per page, use AddSearch JS client's [setPaging function](https://github.com/AddSearch/js-client-library#manage-paging)
+To change the number of results shown per page, use AddSearch JS client's [setPaging function](https://github.com/AddSearch/js-client-library#manage-paging).
+The same Search UI can have the *pagination* component for desktop users and *loadMore* for mobile users.

 ### Sort by
 Component to change the order of search results.